exasol/bucketfs-client/doc/user_guide/user_guide.md

 bfsc cp <from> <to>
 ```

 In the majority of all cases you will copy files _to_ a bucket.
-For example if you want to install a library that you plan to use in a Python or Java UDF (User Defined Function):
+For example, if you want to install a library that you plan to use in a Python or Java UDF (User Defined Function):

 ```shell
 bfsc cp foo-driver-1.2.3.jar bfs://192.168.0.1:2580/default/drivers/foo-driver-1.2.3.jar